NTT SG interview: Is hybrid cloud a panacea or just hype?

 “The biggest trend we are seeing is the shift back from previous public cloud deployments.
 Many businesses that previously moved their workloads to public cloud environments are making a return to private cloud or on-premise solutions.
 According to an IDC survey, 80 percent of organisations have shifted their workloads away from public cloud within the past year, mainly due to security concerns.,” says Matsumoto.

 “Business landscapes have evolved with new regulations and advanced threats, making security and compliance more important than ever.
-The modern data centre, playing a critical role in the advancement of organisational digital transformation journeys, must address these changing needs,” says Matsumoto.
+The modern data center, playing a critical role in the advancement of organisational digital transformation journeys, must address these changing needs,” says Matsumoto.

 “The Managed Microsoft Azure Stack Solution steps in as a game-changer, empowering businesses with a more efficient platform for hybrid cloud migration and deployment, while addressing concerns of cost optimisation and compliance.
-Enterprises can run Azure-consistent services in NTT Com’s data centres, through secure private connectivity to Microsoft Azure Public Cloud.”
+Enterprises can run Azure-consistent services in NTT Com’s data centers, through secure private connectivity to Microsoft Azure Public Cloud.”

 And finally, in terms of areas where NTT Com is looking to hedge its bets for the future, Matsumoto identified a couple of points.